thereisnotime/xxToolbelt/README.md

 xxtoolbelt-load
 ```
 ## Adding new languages
-1. Create the appropriate folder in **/.scripts/**
+1. Create the appropriate folder in **/.xxtoolbelt/scripts**
 2. Whitelist its extension in your RC file in the **XXTOOLBELT_SCRIPTS_WHITELIST** array.
-3. Make sure that the shebang you are using works (bash ./yourscript.yourlanguage).
+3. Make sure that the shebang you are using works (test with bash ./yourscript.yourlanguage).

 ## Change default script editor
 1. Edit **XXTOOLBELT_SCRIPTS_EDITOR** in your RC file.